PeterAkop/stars/README.md

 #Task
-1. Create a table of recommendations from the data provided (60 mins).
-If time permits, implement interactive elements.
-The design can be straight forward: the columns provided in the file can be kept as they are, visual elements can be added to show e.g. the level of access or the type of messaging.
-The design team have provided an example (page 4) of how they’d expect this to be laid out, but feel free to get creative.
-2. Visualise the rep performance data provided.
-You are welcome to do this however you like, but the design team have provided a hastily-drawn wireframe which may help guide your work (see last page).
-You only have 90 minutes for this task, so you aren't expected to finish everything.
-3. Given that your time has been limited to work on this project, make some brief notes outlining how you would proceed if you had more time (15 mins).
+Your task is to build a web page to display information from a simple database of exoplanets that is being exposed by a set of Spring REST repositories which are exposed from the URL in the resources section of this document.
+The web page should be built in a modern interactive javascript framework.
+A basic page illustrating the functionality should take no more than a few hours.
+You are welcome to embellish the pages and data however you want to show off your skills.
+The definition is deliberately open ended on specifics, and does not include any tricks / gotchas, so you are at liberty to deliver the requirement using a display/layout/formatting that you feel best displays the data.
+The repositories have sufficient methods to perform all the required tasks but they may not be in the most helpful form.

 #How To Run

 1. Clone repository
+2. Run `yarn` or `npm install` to download all dependencies
-2. Run `yarn start` to run App on http://localhost:3000
+2. Run `yarn start` to run App on `http://localhost:3000`
 3. Open page via following URL `http://localhost:3000/`

 #Project Details

+###Note
+unfortunately I couldn't figure out how http://webdevelopertest.playfusionservices.com/webapptest/alternateNames/search/findByNameLike endpoint works. this endpoint return an exception when make a call with The wildcard character %. but I implement the functionality that gives ability to Table columns to have search or filter. the rest points are implemented, also project should be covered bt unit tests

 ###Technologies used for front end
-React, Material-ui
+React, Material-ui, TypeScript, Webpack

-###Technologies used for testing
-Jest, testing-library/react